|

 Hispanic Heritage Month is celebrated from Sept.
 15 to Oct.
 15. So this year's Festival Latino of Cedar Rapids kicks off right on time, 11 a.m.-6 p.m.
 Sept.
 14 at the McGrath Amphitheatre.
 It's hosted by the nonprofit organization Latinos Unidos for Community Inclusion.

 During the event, guests can immerse themselves in diverse food, art, music and dance from various Latin countries, represented by local volunteers and clubs.
-Watch the Parade of Nations and see how many flags you can identify, then head to the main stage to see a
+Watch the Parade of Nations and see how many flags you can identify, then head to the main stage to see a showcase of traditional dances and musical performances.
+There also will be activities for kids, including plenty of pinatas.
+Eat your way through a variety of food offerings or shop for souvenirs from artists and craft vendors.

 |